top of page

 9 x 10 ft

-Painted with materia medica—iodine, an antiseptic, and anti-inflammatory herbs used in traditional Chinese medicine and textile dyeing—these scrolls are a somatic reintegration of ancestral healing knowledge.
 Drawing from the Huangdi Neijing (Inner Canon of the Yellow Emperor), a foundational medical text, reinterpreted through the embodied knowledge and labor of diasporic women—this work constitutes both research and prayer.
-For my loved ones living with chronic pain and cancer.
-For collective restoration, liberation, towards an alternative canon: where scientific, spiritual, indigenous and ecological epistemologies coexist, and healing is not the absence of disease but presence of connection.
+For loved ones living with chronic pain and cancer, for collective restoration, towards an alternative canon where scientific, spiritual, indigenous and ecological epistemologies coexist, and healing is not the absence of disease but presence of connection.

 Install shots by Claire S. Burke, from the 2025 Murphy & Cadogan awards exhibition at SOMArts